-1. Permit applications can be submitted by mail or person to:
+1. Permit applications can be submitted by mail or in person to:

 2. Complete submittals can be placed in the drop box outside the front door at City Hall 24/7.
-Verify you have all of the information you need and put the submittal in a clearly marked envelope.
+Verify you have all the necessary information and put the submittal in a clearly marked envelope.

 An inspection card listing the expected inspections for your project is included with the building permit.
 The individual construction handouts also give some general inspection guidelines.
 For specific questions, please contact a Building Inspector at 651-249-2300.

 We do not require permits for finish work such as new cabinets, carpeting, or painting.
 If you are not sure if you need a permit, please contact us at 651-249-2300.